jnachtigall/angular-demo/dynamic-tree/README.md

 To test this, download the source then open the index.html on a runnning web server.

-Note: You must this example of a web server.
+Note: You must run this example from a web server.
-For security reason AngularJS cannot open a file thank to the classic file protocol (Cross-scripting security) So, you must run a web server, and copy the content of this project into it.
+For security reasons AngularJS cannot open files using the classic file protocol (Cross-scripting security).
+So, you must run a web server, and copy the content of this project into it.
 Or you can use IDEA 13 which automatically start a light web server on the background to help you to debug.